joshtanenbaum/workshop-frontend-framework/README.md

     </ul>

 ```
 A couple things you might need to understand. `v-for` is a for loop (for those of you who've taken CS 10, this is what we called for-each in Java).
-The `:src` is a shorthand for `v-bind:rc`, which associates the `movie.poster_path` value of the src with each given movie.
+The `:src` is a shorthand for `v-bind:src`, which associates the `movie.poster_path` value of the src with each given movie.

 But wait, it doesn't work yet.
 Remember we initally named the `Vue` object `#main` in `el`?
 We need to make a binding for that as well.
 So add these two lines and put your search bar and display components inside this `form`:
 ```html